As at Jan 2023

 As crews grade scores are an average of their individual members grade scores, a change to a grade score for one rower after close of entries may make them ineligible if they are entered in another race.
 They will then be eliminated from the draw and clubs will have to find substitutions and becomes time consuming for clubs.

-It is recommended that any grade scores that you request to be changed – either up or down- are submitted to the regatta secretary by Thursday noon at the latest before close of entries on the following day.
+It is recommended that any grade scores that you request to be changed – either up or down- are submitted to the regatta secretary by Sunday afternoon at the latest before close of entries on the following day.

 It is up to clubs to provide a reason as to why a rower should be regraded.
 Reasons must be timed based.
 Please refer to the guidelines for time for each grade for each class of boat for men and women that is on Rowing ACT website when considering your request.